s-mcdonald/NeonVoid/README.md

 ### Build System

-Then run build script (depending if you are running Windows or a Linux system, choose the script wisely).
+Then run build script (depending on if you are running Windows or a Linux system, choose the script wisely).

 #### Linux
 ```